Updated May 2023

 Political: The political section of this analysis examines anything that your government or even another government could do to impact your organization.
 Government regulation varies throughout the world, but this should ultimately be one of the more straightforward sections of the analysis.
 Here are some examples:

-- your income tax rate is increased by 5% (Could also be an economic factor.. they can belong to more than one area.)
+- your income tax rate is increased by 5% (this could also be labelled an economic factor)

 - mounting 'red tape' in the industry